sketchfab/configurator-framework/README.md

-# Configurator
+# Configurator Framework

-This demo shows how to make configurator simply by describing the available options.
+The Configurator Framework is a javascript library for building 3D configurators with Sketchfab Viewer API.
+Configurators are described by a JSON file that are consummed by the framework.

 ## Supported option types